project-ida/notes/Deep strong coupling.md

 a^{\dagger}a |n,\pm\rangle = n|n,\pm\rangle
 $$

-The more field quanta we have, the larger the field and coupling terms will be compared to the TLS term.
+The more field quanta we have, the larger the field and coupling terms will be.

 ## Weak coupling